pascalguttmann/obat/docs/design/pss/limit-logic/limit-logic.md

 Thus for all sub circuits the default values set by pull ups/downs takes effect until start up is completed and the configuration setting is not malformed.

+#### Visual Indication

+A low power led is used at the general purpose output for debugging purposes.
+A current of $I_f \approx 500 \mu A$ is set by the series resistance in order to not exceed the pins output current specification.

 ### Component Selection

 #### R/S Latches